AIC strategies that deliver for Defence, industry and primes

 However, the Commonwealth wants to invest in capability development.
 Proactively identify opportunities for genuine capability development within Australia.
 For example, can you help establish partnerships with international OEMs where Australian SMEs can initially install, maintain and support equipment, but over time develop a sovereign capability to design and manufacture?
 Further, these opportunities don’t all have to be external.
 Development of your own workforce through transitioning overseas capability back to Australia is often a valuable strategy.

-3. Build partnerships early
+3. Build powerful partnerships early

 AIDN CEO Brent Clark recently promoted the benefits for primes of early engagement and collaboration with the domestic supply chain.
 This accords with what we have observed.
 Companies that have stronger AIC strategies build relationships not just with their strategic partners for specific Defence projects, but also with the broader SME community.
 This practice builds strategies that benefit from a broader collective wisdom and delivers more tangible industry development initiatives – rather than vague promises.